-Susan Wilkinson has been honored to serve the citizens of Ward 5 and Smyrna since 2011.
+Susan has been honored to serve the citizens of Ward 5 and Smyrna since 2011.

-In her current term, Susan chairs the Parks and Recreation, Transportation, and Library & Cemetery committees.
-She also serves on the Public Works, Environmental Services, Historical Review, and Education committees.
+In her current term, Susan serves on the Traffic Calming and Education Committees.
+While in office, Susan has chaired the Parks and Recreation, Transportation, and Library & Cemetery committees as well as served on the Public Safety, Environmental Services, Historical Review, and Education committees.

 An Atlanta native, Susan earned a Bachelor of Fine Arts in Design and Illustration from the University of Georgia.
 After graduation, she worked for several design firms on corporate accounts for The Home Depot, The Coca-Cola Company, Arby’s, and Pizza Hut.